Ford F-150 vs Chevy Silverado 1500

 What Truck Fits My Lifestyle F150 or Silverado?

-The Ford F-150 offers more engine choices, better towing capability, and a hybrid option, making it a more flexible choice for both work and everyday driving.
+The Ford F-150 offers more engine choices, better towing capability, and a hybrid option, making it a more flexible choice.

 Which Truck Has Better Towing Capability?